chemadh/zigbee2mqtt_ha/README.md

 - __local_user_name__: Linux username to execute rsync command.
 It should be enabled to execute SSH over remote zigbee2mqtt node without requiring interactive credentials.
 Example value: zigbee
 - __snmp_server__: SNMP server where the script will send SNMP traps (v2) notifying about the result of the execution.
 If this functionality is not required, the value of the variable should be leaved empty.
 Example value: 192.168.34.103:1234
 - __snmp_host__: Source SNMP host of the trap, following the MIB defined for this purpose.
 It can be left empty if the SNMP functionality is not required.
 Example value: zigbee2mqtt1
-- __local_zigbee2mqtt_frontend_ip__: Zigbee2mqtt normally uses a web frontend to enable application operation.
+- __local_zigbee2mqtt_frontend_ip__: Zigbee2mqtt normally uses a web frontend to enable application management.
 Since the web frontend IP is defined in the configuration files, it is required to be updated when synchronizing the configuration files between different nodes.
 This parameter defines de local zigbee2mtt instance web frontend IP.
 Example value: 192.168.34.123
 - __remote_zigbee2mqtt_frontend_ip__: The same as the parameter above, but in this case, referring to the remote zigbee2mqtt instance web frontend IP.
 Example value: 192.168.34.124

-The scripts are intended to be run as cron or timer services (i.e. each 5 minutes), to ensure an automatic zigbmee2mqtt content sinchronization.
+The scripts are intended to be run with cron or timer services (i.e. each 5 minutes), to ensure an automatic zigbmee2mqtt configuration sinchronization.
 Example of this type of config in Alpine Linux with root user (more instructions in https://lucshelton.com/blog/cron-jobs-with-alpine-linux-and-docker/):

 - include the following content in /etc/crontabs/root: */5     *       *       *       *       run-parts /etc/periodic/5min
 - execute mkdir /etc/periodic/5min